danielwidhiarto/ChristmasInvitationWebsite/README.md

 - **Pre-Event Activities**: Find out about pre-event activities leading up to the main event.

-- **Video Invitation**: Experience a warm and personalised invitation through our video message.
+- **Video Invitation**: Experience a warm and personalized invitation through our video message.

 - **Registration Form**: Register for the Christmas Celebration by completing the simple registration form.